akerl/scripts/README.md

 Used by PAM to send an email with information when an authentication occurs

+### budget

+Quick script to calculate budget based on a YAML file of income/expenses

+### cask_upgrade

+removes old cask versions and installs the latest version

 ### colors

 Taken from http://www.tldp.org/HOWTO/Bash-Prompt-HOWTO/x329.html, it prints out a table of colors for easy comparison.